Cinquantenaire: Great Mosque of Brussels

 The Great Mosque of Brussels is located in the north-western corner of the park.
 It is the oldest mosque in Brussels, and is the seat of the Islamic and Cultural Centre of Belgium.
 The latter operates a school and an Islamic research centre.
 The centre provides courses of Arabic to adults and children, as well as initiations to Islam.

 The original building was constructed in 1880 by architect Ernest Van Humbeeck in an Arabic style, to form the east pavilion of the National Exhibition.
 For the exhibition, the pavilion housed a monumental fresco, Panorama of Cairo, which was a major success.
 Insufficient funds for maintenance during the period of the world wars caused the building to gradually deteriorate.

 In 1967, during an official visit to Belgium from King Faisal ibn Abd al-Aziz of Saudi Arabia, King Baudouin decided to adapt the building as a place of worship.
 The mosque, designed by the Tunisian architect Mongi Boubaker, was inaugurated in 1978 in the presence of Khalid ibn Abd al-Aziz and Baudouin.

 Temple of Human Passions

 The Cinquantenaire Park is the location of the Temple of Human Passions, also known as the Horta-Lambeaux Pavilion, a neoclassical pavilion in the form of a Greek temple, built by Victor Horta in 1896.
 Although classical in appearance, the building shows the first steps of the young Victor Horta towards Art Nouveau.
 It was designed to serve as a permanent showcase for a large marble relief The Human Passions by Jef Lambeaux.
 Since its completion, the building has remained almost permanently closed.
-Since 2014, the building is accessible during the summer time.
+Since 2014, it is accessible during the summer time.